bhnord/activities/README.md

 Friday, April 18th4:00 p.m.
 B.A.A.
 Youth Relay Challenge 5:30 p.
 <a href="https://www.baa.org/races/boston-marathon/enter/finish-area" target="_blank">info link</a>

+### Boston Marathon Expo

+**04/18 10:00AM - 04/20 06:00PM @ John B. Hynes Veterans Memorial Convention Center**
+The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
+<a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

 ### BEER FEST Party

 **04/19 01:00PM - 04/19 05:00PM @ Time Out Market Boston**
 Head to Time Out Market Boston in Fenway on April 19th for an unforgettable Beer Fest with the finest locally crafted beers from breweries from around New England 🍻.
 <a href="https://www.eventbrite.com/e/beer-fest-party-tickets-1280832146429" target="_blank">info link</a>

-### Boston Marathon Expo

-**04/18 10:00AM - 04/20 06:00PM @ John B. Hynes Veterans Memorial Convention Center**
-The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
-<a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

-### Spring Thrift Market @ The Cyclorama | Select Markets

-**04/19 01:00PM - 04/19 06:00PM @ Cyclorama**
-BOSTON, we are hosting one of the BIGGEST Vintage Markets at the Cyclorama!
-<a href="https://instagram.com/select.markets" target="_blank">info link</a>

 ### Egg Hunt